spotinst/help/src/docs/spot-connect/getting-started/quickstart-workflow-templates.md

 <img src="/spot-connect/_media/workflow-templates.png" />

-In the Spot Connect console, click Workflows and then the Templates tab to view the list of workflow samples that can be filtered based on the following use case categories:
+In the Spot Connect console, click Workflows and then the Templates tab to view the list of workflow samples that can be filtered based on the following categories:

 * Spot Onboarding
 * Spot Automations